anbu87265/Anbu/README.md

 # Anbu
-buid an event mnagement using for salceforce no demo video
+buid an event management using for salceforce no demo video